BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 2) an interactive 3D visualization of the rocket's trajectory over an oblate, rotating Earth with J2 gravity

 ## Learning Objectives
-Upon completion, you should be able to...
+Upon completion you should be able to...
-1) understand rocket motion and how orbit is achieved
+1) formulate the equations of motion for a rocket
-2) understand how rocket motion is modeled in a computer
+2) solve the equations of motion to get position and velocity
 3) understand the reference frames and coordinate systems used in astrodynamics
-4) formulate the equations of motion for a rocket, and solve them to get position and velocity
+4) compute the six classical orbital elements from a rocket's state vector at burnout
-5) compute the six classical orbital elements from a rocket's state vector at burnout
+5) understand how Earth's oblateness affects the rocket's motion

 ## Simulation Architecture

 ## Usage and Installation
 All exercises are implemented in python and are available in the GitHub repo.
 Each exercise has an associated main file (rocket_traj_sim_ex.py):